amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/braker2
 ```

-Below is a complete list of all necessary input files and their names used in this annotation:
+Below is a complete list of allinput files and their names used in this annotation:

     1. masked_genome.fasta - genome sequence in FASTA format that has been softmasked for repeats